 Molecular testing (gene expression classification) can also be performed to confirm the diagnosis before surgery.
 Different types of imaging techniques like X-ray, CT scan, MRI and PET scan can also be performed for accurate diagnosis.

 The thyroid tumor is staged in order to develop the most effective treatment plan.
 The two types of surgeries which can be performed are Hemi thyroidectomy and Total thyroidectomy.
 Surgery may be followed by systemic radioactive iodine therapy to destroy cancerous thyroid tissue which is not surgically removed.
 External radiation or external-beam therapy can also be used.
+In the treatment of thyroid cancers, the patients require higher doses of radiation and Proton Therapy can help to drastically reduce the radiation to the healthy tissues around the tumour.
+This can ensure that the patient does impact the patient’s ability to eat, swallowing, speak or sense of taste during and after treatment.
+Proton Therapy is offered at the Apollo Proton Cancer Centre, Chennai.
 Chemotherapy plays a very little role in thyroid cancer except for very aggressive cancers such as anaplastic thyroid cancer.

 An integrated approach with a multidisciplinary team of Onco Surgeons, Radiation Oncologists & Medical Oncologists exponentially increases the chances of a positive outcome.